SOAR: Regression-based LiDAR Relocalization for UAVs: Conclusion

 \section{Conclusion}

 In this paper, we identify a critical gap in current research on map-free LiDAR relocalization and show that vehicle-based relocalization methods suffer substantial accuracy degradation when transferred to aerial scenarios.
-We propose \method{}, a new scene coordinate regression framework for UAV LiDAR relocalization that is highly robust to both azimuthal and altitude variations.
-To enable realistic evaluation and foster further progress in this area, we develop a UAV LiDAR system and collect a large-scale LiDAR localization dataset with random flight trajectories and altitude changes.
-Extensive experiments demonstrate that our \method{} consistently outperforms existing approaches on two challenging benchmarks.
-In the future, we will address full rotational variations and deploy the proposed method on real drones for on-board localization.
+We propose \method{}, a scene coordinate regression-based framework tailored for UAV LiDAR relocalization that is highly robust to both azimuthal and altitude variations.
+To enable realistic evaluation and foster further progress in this area, we develop a UAV LiDAR system and collect a large-scale dataset with \textbf{irregular trajectories} and \textbf{extensive variations in rotation and altitude}.
+Extensive experiments demonstrate that our \method{} consistently outperforms existing methods, achieving approximately 1m median errors on two benchmarks.

 \maketitlesupplementary